-- Equipped to effectively do research on their own using various historical sources and
+- Better equipped to effectively do research on their own using various historical sources

-- Effective citizens of the global community able to think critically and analytically, using the past as a model.
+- More effective citizens of the global community and more able to think critically and analytically by using the past as a model.

 The department offers a major and minor by integrating categories of historical thought, diverse in both their geographic as well as chronological breadth.